29th Galway Film Fleadh 11th - 16th July 2017

 - DVDs, Blu-rays, USB storage devices or digital screener links are accepted at submission stage.
+Limit your file size to 4GB or less.
 Please label all physical submission materials with the film title, director’s name, length, if screener is a rough cut and available screening format(s).
 Online screeners will be considered but only upon receipt of completed submission form and fee.
 We will accept any private download or passworded link i.e. Vimeo, WeTransfer, Dropbox, Cinando, YouSendIt, etc. YouTube links are not accepted.

 - If selected, you will be informed of the latest date at which prints must be delivered to the festival.
 The sender must meet the cost of shipping prints to the festival.
 The festival will pay for one-way return shipping of prints only.
 All prints will be returned during the week following the close of the festival.

 - The entrant agrees that up to three minutes of their film (visual or audio) may be used by the festival in promotional activities.
 These can include screening a clip on television and/or radio and the festival’s website and/or social media presences.